-Many people – non-religious and religious – want to make advance plans for their own funeral or memorial ceremony.
+Many people want to make advance plans for their own funeral or memorial ceremony.
 And why not?
-If you’ve left clear instructions you can be confident that you will get the funeral you would choose, and this also takes a great deal of pressure off friends and family at a stressful time.
+If you’ve left clear instructions, you can be confident that you will get the funeral you have chosen, and also take a great deal of pressure off friends and family when the time comes.

-If you want to have a non-religious funeral or memorial ceremony conducted by one of our funeral celebrants, you should specify this.
+If you want to have a non-religious funeral or memorial ceremony conducted by one of our humanist funeral celebrants, you should specify this in your plan.

-An increasing number of people coming towards the end of their life want to work with a celebrant themselves to plan their own funeral.
+An increasing number of people coming towards the end of their life want to work with a celebrant to plan their own funeral.
 Many of our celebrants can assist with this and will talk through the options that are available.
 Our pre-planned funeral ceremony service puts you in touch with a funeral celebrant who can help you plan for your funeral.
 It is for people seeking to plan their funeral following a life limiting diagnosis, or because they wish to put their affairs in order.
 Find a pre-planned funeral ceremony celebrant via our interactive map.

 Helpful information can be found on the following websites: